qridwan/xNote-FE/README.md

 - `lint`: Lints the TypeScript and TypeScript React files using ESLint.
 - `preview`: Previews the built project.

-Absolutely!
-Adding a section on how to contribute to your project is a great idea to encourage collaboration.
-Here's a section you can include in your README:

 ---

 ## How to Contribute